Hamas officials say group willing to disarm if Palestinian state is established - KESQ

 Hamas has not issued an official statement outlining the concessions its officials have touted and it is unclear if statements made by its officials abroad reflect the thinking of its military wing on the ground in Gaza.

-Asked if Hayyah’s statement to AP amounts to a shift in Hamas’ position, Naim told CNN his remarks are reflective of the group’s messaging since the start of the Israel-Hamas war.
+Laying down of arms “is certainly” the position of Hamas if the conditions are met, Naim said.
+Asked if that amounts to a shift in Hamas’ position, Naim told CNN the position is reflective of the group’s messaging since the start of the Israel-Hamas war.

 Israel has so far failed to achieve its stated goal of eliminating Hamas from the Gaza Strip, with no top leaders from the group captured or killed, but it has significantly diminished its military capabilities and its ability to rule there as its bombing campaign leaves the enclave in ruin.